ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 Integration testing can be useful for ensuring that things like [inheritance](https://docs.soliditylang.org/en/v0.8.12/contracts.html#inheritance) and dependency injection work properly.

-- **System testing**
+#### System testing

 System testing is the final phase of functional testing for smart contracts.
 A system evaluates the smart contract as one fully integrated product to see if it performs as specified in the technical requirements.

 You can think of this stage as checking the end-to-end flow of your smart contract from a user’s point of view.
-A good way to perform system testing on a smart contract is to deploy it on a production environment, such as a [testnet](/developers/docs/networks/#ethereum-testnets) or [development network](/developers/docs/development-networks/).
+A good way to perform system testing on a smart contract is to deploy it on a production-like environment, such as a [testnet](/developers/docs/networks/#ethereum-testnets) or [development network](/developers/docs/development-networks/).

 Here, end-users can perform trial runs and report any issues with the contract’s business logic and overall functionality.
 System testing is important because you cannot change code once the contract is deployed in the main EVM environment.

-System testing can also cover separate testing measures, such as load testing and regression testing.
-A load test (also called a stress test) assesses the program's ability to perform optimally under real-time loads, while regression tests ensure changes made during development (after previous tests) didn't introduce new defects in the final contract.

 ### 2. Static/dynamic analysis {#static-dynamic-analysis}

 Static analysis and dynamic analysis are two automated testing methods for evaluating the security qualities of smart contracts.
 Both techniques, however, use different approaches for finding defects in contract code.

-- **Static analysis**
+#### Static analysis

 Static analysis examines the source code or bytecode of a smart contract before execution.
 This means you can debug contract code without actually running the program.
 Static analyzers can detect common vulnerabilities in Ethereum smart contracts and aid compliance with best practices.

-- **Dynamic analysis**
+#### Dynamic analysis

 Dynamic analysis techniques require executing the smart contract in a runtime environment to identify issues in your code.
 Dynamic code analyzers observe contract behaviors during execution and generate a detailed report of identified vulnerabilities and property violations.